Development of dangerous goods legislation

 9 As a signatory to the European agreement concerning the International Carriage of Dangerous Goods by Road (ADR), and a member state of the EU, the UK is committed to harmonisation of national and international regulations, as far as possible.
 Therefore, in order to align with the ADR and RID Directives, governing the carriage of dangerous goods by road and rail respectively, a consolidating set of regulations came into force on 10 May 2004.
 These were substantially restructured in 2007 to include all classes of dangerous goods for both road and rail transport.

-10 The Carriage of Dangerous Goods and Use of Transportable Pressure Receptacles Regulations 2009 (CDG Regs) have been restructured to create the majority of duties by direct reference to ADR.
+10 The Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations 2009 (CDG Regs) have been restructured to create the majority of duties by direct reference to ADR.
 They were amended in 2011, mainly to take account of changes to the Transportable Pressure Equipment Directive.

 11 The prescriptive nature of the regulatory package arises from the need to align domestic legislative arrangements with the ADR and RID codes for the carriage of dangerous goods on international journeys.